-Expansion Breck Bolts sign lefty forward Pryde of Ontario
+Expansion Breckenridge Bolts sign lefty forward Pryde of Ontario

 November 14, 2017